 For example, you probably don’t want a 10-bed unit for maximum security if you typically only have one or two qualifying inmates at a given time, meaning eight or nine beds might sit idle.
 Assigning only three or four beds would be more appropriate.
 However, should things change in the future, knowing you have the capability to adapt can help you shift capacity should the need arise.

-If you’re feeling the pinch of capacity constraints at your jail facility and are exploring options, download our Guide to Jail Construction Planningto better understand the process of building a new jail.
+If you’re feeling the pinch of capacity constraints at your jail facility and are exploring options, download our Guide to Jail Construction Planningto better understand the process of building a new jail or remodeling an existing one.
 Then, request a complimentary consultation from the experts at The Samuels Group.
 We’re happy to discuss your community’s unique circumstances and explore ways to address your challenges.